Options Bitcoin

 Implied Volatility (IV)

-Implied volatility built into the option price High IV = the market is expecting a big move.
-Low IV = before a major movement.
-IV Crush - a sharp fall IV after an important event (for example, after passing FOMC).
+Implied volatility built into the option price High IV — the market expects a big move.
+Abnormally low IV often observed before a major pulse.
+IV Crush - a sharp fall IV immediately after an important event.

 Max Pain Level

 The price at which the total payout for all options is minimal for their buyers.
-Market makers hedge the delta, which creates "gravity" toward the Max Pain level closer to expiration.
+Market makers hedge the delta, which creates a "gravity" of the price toward the Max Pain level closer to expiration.

 Skew